Loading...

 • Terminate a runaway process using a controlled signal.

-• List, foreground, and manage shell jobs safely.
+• List, stop, resume, and foreground shell jobs safely.

 Walkthrough

-Step 1 : Take a quick snapshot of processes with CPU and memory columns.
+Step 1 : Take a quick snapshot of top CPU consumers.

 Command